Search

 }

-Keeper Commander supports "persistent login" sessions which can run without having to login with a Master Password.
-Please see the Commander documentation for persistent login at this link.
+Keeper Commander supports "persistent login" sessions which can run without having to login with a Master Password or hard-code the Master Password into the configuration file.

 There are many ways to customize, automate and process automated commands with Keeper Commander.
 To explore the full capabilities see the Commander documentation.